FOR IMMEDIATE RELEASE: July 22, 2019

-Pasadena residents and businesses with any power emergencies should call Pasadena Water and Power (PWP) at (626) 744-4673.
+Pasadena residents and businesses with any power emergencies should call Pasadena Water and Power at (626) 744-4673.
 For water-related emergencies, call (626) 744-4138.
-Sign up for PWP’s Outage Management System to get outage notifications on your phone and by email by visiting https://ww5.cityofpasadena.net/water-and-power/outage-map/.
+Sign up for PWP’s Outage Management System to get up-to-date alerts on your phone and by email regarding any power outages by visiting https://ww5.cityofpasadena.net/water-and-power/outage-map/.

 Pasadena public health and safety officials also offer the following reminders and precautions during hot weather:

 - If possible, stay indoors in an air-conditioned environment, especially the young and the elderly.
 If your home or apartment is not air conditioned, consider going to an enclosed shopping mall, a public library or a designated cooling center.

 - Remember to check on your neighbors, family and friends—especially the elderly—to make sure they are OK.
 Take them extra water or a cool beverage.

 - Never leave anyone unattended in closed vehicles, including pets!
 For more pet care tips, visit www.pasadenahumane.org.
 If you do leave pets unattended in your vehicle, it is now lawful for persons to forcibly open your car to rescue them!